Sona Build Guide by potchewy

 Can be used for 5th item slot, or to replace Heart of Gold at mid-game, as the 4th item.

-Zeke's Herald?
+Zeke's Harbinger?
 OMG u n00b.
 Attack speed, lifesteal, heatlh regen, armor reduction on enemies, Y U TROLLIN?

-However much Zeke's Herald is useless to you, it is EXTREMELY beneficial to your team, but build it only if your team has many physical damage dealers.
+However much Zeke's Harbinger is useless to you, it is EXTREMELY beneficial to your team, but build it only if your team has many physical damage dealers.

 Good item, 5th item slot, build it only during late mid-game.